+Figure~\ref{fig:document_repre} shows an overview of our document representation estimation.
 We propose to employ a mixture of attention mechanisms to make it more robust.
-For the $j$-th token in the $i$-th docuemnt $D_{i,j}=w$, there are two possible representations: (1) the contextualized token representation $\mathbf{t}_{i, j}$ and (2) the static representation of this word $\mathbf{s}_w$.
+For the $j$-th word in the $i$-th document $D_{i,j}=w$, there are two possible representations: (1) the contextualized word representation $\mathbf{t}_{i, j}$ and (2) the static representation of this word $\mathbf{s}_w$.
 The contextualized representations disambiguate words with multiple senses by considering the context, while the static version accounts for outliers that may exist in documents.
-Therefore, it is reasonable to use either of them as the token representation $\mathbf{e}$ for attention mechanisms.
-Given the class representations $\mathbf{x}_c$, we define two attention mechanisms: \begin{itemize}[leftmargin=*,nosep] \item \textbf{Significance}: $h_{i,j} = \max_c \{ \mbox{cos}(\mathbf{e}, \mathbf{x_c}) \}$.
+Therefore, it is reasonable to use either of them as the word representation $\mathbf{e}$ for attention mechanisms.
+Given the class representations $\mathbf{x}_c$, we define two attention mechanisms: \begin{itemize}[leftmargin=*,nosep] \item \textbf{one-to-one}: $h_{i,j} = \max_c \{ \mbox{cos}(\mathbf{e}, \mathbf{x_c}) \}$.
 It captures the maximum similarity to one class.
-This is useful for detecting words that are specifically similar to one class, such as \textit{NBA} to \textit{sports}. \item \textbf{Relation}: $h_{i,j} = \mbox{cos}\left( \mathbf{e}, \mbox{avg}_c \{ \mathbf{x}_c \} \right)$ which is the similarity to the average of all classes.
-This ranks words by how related it is to the general set of classes in focus. \end{itemize} Combining 2 choices of $\mathbf{e}$ and 2 choices of attention mechanisms totals 4 ways to compute each tokens's attention weight.
+This is useful for detecting words that are specifically similar to one class, such as \textit{NBA} to \textit{sports}. \item \textbf{one-to-all}: $h_{i,j} = \mbox{cos}\left( \mathbf{e}, \mbox{avg}_c \{ \mathbf{x}_c \} \right)$ which is the similarity to the average of all classes.
+This ranks words by how related it is to the general set of classes in focus. \end{itemize} Combining 2 choices of $\mathbf{e}$ and 2 choices of attention mechanisms totals 4 ways to compute each word's attention weight.
 We further fuse these attention weights in an unsupervised way.
 Instead of using the similarity values directly, we rely on the rankings.
-Specifically, we sort the tokens decreasingly for each attention mechanism based on similarities to obtain a ranked list.
-Following previous work~\cite{DBLP:conf/acl/MekalaS20, DBLP:conf/icdm/TaoZCJHK018}, we utilize the geometric mean of these ranks for each token and then form a unified ranked list.
-Like class representation estimation, we follow Zipf's law and assign a weight of $1/r$ to a token ranked at the $r$-th position in the end.
-Finally, we can obtain the document representation $\mathbf{E}_i$ from $\mathbf{t}_{i,j}$ following these weights.
+Specifically, we sort the words decreasingly based on attention weights to obtain 4 ranked lists.
+Following previous work~\cite{DBLP:conf/acl/MekalaS20, DBLP:conf/icdm/TaoZCJHK018}, we utilize the geometric mean of these ranks for each word and then form a unified ranked list.
+Like class representation estimation, we follow Zipf's law and assign a weight of $1/r$ to a word ranked at the $r$-th position in the end.
+Finally, we obtain the document representation $\mathbf{E}_i$ from $\mathbf{t}_{i,j}$ with these weights.